Chapter 3 Life and Death

 A new beginning

-Life, death and the cycle of new beginnings
+Spiritual perspective and the cycle of renewal

-Attitude towards death and the meaning of the journey
+Attitude in the face of the end

 Continue or restart?